Dr Pepper

 Source: Dr Pepper

-Dr Pepper continues to expand its market presence and introduces new ad campaigns to appeal to a wider audience.
+Dr Pepper continues to expand its market presence and introduces new ad campaigns.

 The famous "Be a Pepper" campaign, featuring David Naughton, becomes a cultural touchstone and helps solidify the brand's place in popular culture.